adayim/forestploter/README.md

 ## Basic usage

-The colnames of the provided data will be used as the header.
-This is a basic example which shows you how to create a forestplot:
+The column names of the provided data will be used as the header.
+This is a basic example which shows you how to create a `forestplot`:

 ``` r
 library(grid)